UK average broadband speeds for November 2024

 Make sure that nothing else is using your Internet connection.
 This includes other apps on your computer like your email client, instant messenger or browser tabs running Facebook or other constantly updating sites.
 It can also include online radio, background downloads and updates to your virus checker or operating system.

 Make sure that nothing intensive is running on your computer.
-If your virus checker is in the middle of a scan or you're busy copying files or converting a video, this is likely to slow down your computer and so affect how accurately the speed test can run.
-If possible close all other apps, browser windows and tabs and try to run the speed test alone.
-This is especially important if you have a slow computer or you're running the test on a tablet or mobile phone and tend to wait a long time for apps to load.
+If your virus checker is in the middle of a scan, or you're busy copying files or converting a video, this is likely to slow down your computer.
+This will affect how accurately the speed test can run.
+If possible, close all other apps, browser windows and tabs and try to run the speed test alone.
+This is especially important if you have a slow computer, or you're running the test on a tablet or mobile phone and tend to wait a long time for apps to load.

 If possible, connect by cable rather than wirelessly.
 Wireless networks can get slower the further away from the router you are and can suffer interference from thick walls or metal objects.
-If you're on a mobile device or have to use wireless, try to stay relatively close to your router, preferably within line of site, and avoid running equipment that can cause interference such as microwave ovens or unshielded flashing lights.
+If you're on a mobile device or have to use wireless, try to stay relatively close to your router, preferably within line of site.
+Avoid running equipment that can cause interference, such as microwave ovens or unshielded flashing lights.

-If possible, avoid using proxies, VPNs, and 'Turbo' features, some browsers or broadband providers offer features designed to speed up your connection by processing the data that goes through your connection before you receive it.
+Avoid using proxies, VPNs, and 'Turbo' features, some browsers or broadband providers offer features designed to speed up your connection by processing the data that goes through your connection before you receive it.
 This can artificially increase your test speed or even prevent the test from completing.
-Our test uses the HTTP protocol over TCP port 80, if you're having trouble with the test make sure that this traffic isn't handled by a proxy or blocked by a firewall.
-Some Internet connected audio-video equipment or services designed to allow access to video content in other countries can also have an affect on our test results.
+Our test uses the HTTP protocol over TCP port 80, if you're having trouble with the test, make sure that this traffic isn't handled by a proxy or blocked by a firewall.
+Some Internet connected audio-video equipment or services designed to allow access to video content in other countries can also have an effect on our test results.

 We recommend running the test more than once to make sure there wasn't some sort of blip during your first test.
-We'd also recommend using another speed test such as this Broadband Speed Test to compare your results, and testing at several different times of the day and night to see how peaktime network congestion affects your service.
+We'd also recommend testing at several times of the day and night to see how peak time network congestion affects your service.

 What does my speed actually mean?